verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] Who knew Ricky had that in him?
 Not me.
 - [ ] If I sent you food right now What would you pick?
 - [ ] I have no fucking clue what happened but it was beautiful and I was vibing.
+- [ ] You're tired of being a danger to yourself and others, so you accept his terms.
+He’s thirty-eight and his life looks like a reasonable enough cage for you to live in.